bitfocus/companion-module-leafcoders-titler/README.md

 This module is used with https://github.com/LeafCoders/titler.

-Titler is a Title viewer for streaming.
+Titler show name and title with chroma- or lumakey for streaming.

 See [LICENSE](./LICENSE)